donJoomla/jforms/mod_jforms/README.md

 Use placeholders for the form data using the field names you specified your form XML for example `{email}`.
 To display all the form data in a list use `{fields}`.

+### AJAX Settings

+**Use Ajax to send form**
+Select this option to submit the form without reloading the page.

+**Custom Functions**
+Execute custom JavaScript functions.
+To use your own functions upload them to `/modules/mod_jforms/functions/`.

 ## Roadmap

 - Form creator
+- Developer wiki